Lu Valena

 Donna Wolfe is a life-long sketcher, currently staying relatively sane in pursuit of joy.
 BFA UMASS Amherst.
 Hospitality emeritus.
 Funky grandmother.

-Zofia Zoltek is knitter and poet based in Warsaw, Poland.
+Zof Zoltek is a knitter and poet based in Warsaw, Poland.
 They studied theology, Polish language and literature, and history.
 They like rats and hedgehogs but not hamsters.